-Now here is trick, you will lose the session as you as you will get it.
-Here you will have to transfer you shell session to meterpreter session within 5 seconds and for that type :
+Now here is a trick, you will lose the session as you as you will get it.
+Here you will have to transfer your shell session to meterpreter session within 5 seconds and for that type :

 set session 1

-In the home folder you will three folders i.e. bill, milton, peter.
-It was not of much use so went ahead and and checked network status.
+In the home folder, you will three folders i.e. bill, milton, peter.
+It was not of much use so went ahead and checked network status.

-Except this I found nothing so used Telnet to just get a reply and for that u sed the following comand :
+Except this I found nothing so I decided to use Telnet in order to get a reply and for that used the following command :

 telnet 127.0.0.1 2323